 It's the Iraq surrender group.

-I mean, Sam J. O'Connor said it herself.
+Sandra Day O'Connor said it herself.

 It's up to the media to now go sell it to us, basically.

-So when it comes down, even though most of these things have already especially the training and all, it's already been happening.
+So when it comes down, even though most of these things have already, especially the training and all, it's already been happening.

-But the most of those people haven't been told by the media that these things have been happening.
+But most of those people haven't been told by the media that these things have been happening.

-But now they're gonna be told.
+But now they're going to be told.

-Well, I mean that that's uh that's already been accomplished, too, blaming Bush.
+Well, that's already been accomplished, too, blaming Bush.

-When you talk about the media in this, talk about the media in this, the meet the media uh is is spinning this as we told you so.
+When you talk about the media in this, talk about the media in this.

-We set out to make sure this war would not succeed because it's a Bush war, it's not an American war, and we cannot allow Americans to achieve military victory and success.
+We set out to make sure this war would not succeed because it's a Bush war.

-Um I I think they have to keep spinning Iraq as an utter disaster, Anthony.
+I think they have to keep spinning Iraq as an utter disaster, Anthony, as long as Bush is in the White House.

-Just because the study group uh surrender group has issued its report, and we don't know what Bush is going to implement from it, if anything, or all of it.
+And we don't know what Bush is going to implement from it, if anything, or all of it.

 Need some patience on this.